 Explicit consent of users is the most important element of implementing a biometric system and is often a topic for debate.
 It is important to know that the data subject (or the employee) must give explicit consent, that the consent is continuous, and that the consent can be withdrawn at any time.
 Employers must explain the reasons for processing biometric data, commonly known as ‘The Purpose’.
 Employees should be educated as to how the biometric data is being stored, and there should be an acceptable alternative means of identification if an individual refuses or withdraws his or her consent.

-It is important to understand how biometric data is created, stored and processed.
-This will help organisations to gain the trust of employees using a biometric system.
-A common misconception is that images from fingerprints, faces or irises, are stored in a biometric system.
+It is important to understand how biometric data is created, stored, and processed.
+This will help organizations to gain the trust of employees using a biometric system.
+A common misconception is that images from fingerprints, faces, or irises, are stored in a biometric system.
 Within the TBS system, images are never stored.
 Images are taken and identifiable features (known as data points) are collected from the image.
 A sophisticated algorithm is used to convert the data points into a biometric template in the form of a digital code.
 As an additional security measure, the biometric template is then further encrypted before it is stored or sent to the biometric data server.
-The result is a system which gives the highest level of protection to biometric data, thus ensuring GDPR compliance.
+The result is a system that gives the highest level of protection to biometric data, thus ensuring GDPR compliance.

-When processing any personal data, there are several actions that should be considered to ensure your organisation is compliant: -
+When processing any personal data, there are several actions that should be considered to ensure your organization is compliant: -

-- Data Impact Assessment – This is a process to help you identify and minimise the data protection risks of a project.
+- Data Impact Assessment – This is a process to help you identify and minimize the data protection risks of a project.

 - Legitimate Interest Assessment – This is a high-level risk assessment on the specific context and circumstances of processing data, and it will help you to ensure your processing is lawful.